fedosejev/react.tips/data/checkboxes-in-react/content.md

 `this.selectedCheckboxes = new Set();` creates a new `selectedCheckboxes` property on component specification object and assigns a new set to it.

 Now we have an empty set created right before our `Application` component is rendered.
-Then when user checks/unchecks our checkboxes React will call `toggleCheckbox` function:
+Then, when user checks/unchecks our checkboxes React will call `toggleCheckbox` function:

 <figure class="figure">
 <pre>